openjump-gis/openjump/etc/readme.txt

 3. Running OpenJUMP
 -------------------
 Run the startup scripts contained in the /bin folder:
-- For windows, double-click on "openjump.bat"
+- For windows, double-click on "openjump.bat" or "oj.exe"
 - For Linux/Unix, launch openjump.sh
 - For Mac, launch openjump.sh